 The SCKOUT signal is essentially the video memory shift control signal.
 It is stopped during the screen retrace.
-Figure 18 shows a suggested frame buffer to ADV7150 interface.
-This is a minimum chip solution and allows the ADV7150 control the overall graphics system clocking and synchronization.
+Figure 16 shows a suggested frame buffer to ADV7152 interface.
+This is a minimum chip solution and allows the ADV7152 control the overall graphics system clocking and synchronization.

-Figure 18.
-ADV7150 Interface Using SCKIN and SCKOUT
+Figure 16.
+ADV7152 Interface Using SCKIN and SCKOUT

-Pipeline Delay and Onboard Calibration
+Pipeline Delay and On-Board Calibration

-The ADV7150 has a fixed number of pipeline delays ( $t{PD}$ ), so long as timings $t{10}$ and $\tau$ - $t{11}$ are met.
-However, if a fixed pipeline delay is not a requirement, timings $t{10}$ and $\tau$ - $t{11}$ can be ignored, a calibration cycle must be run and there is no restriction on LOADIN to LOADOUT timing.
-If timings $t{10}$ and $\tau$ - $t{11}$ are not met, the part will function correctly though with an increased number of pipeline delays, $t{PD}$ + N CLOCKS (for 4:1 mode N = 4, for 2:1 mode N = 2, for 1:1 mode N = 0).
-The ADV7150 has onboard calibration circuitry which synchronizes pixel data and LOADIN with the internal ADV7150 clocking signals.
+The ADV7152 has a fixed number of pipeline delays (t{PD}), so long as timings t{10} and τ - t{11} are met.
+However, if a fixed pipeline delay is not a requirement, timings t{10} and τ - t{11} can be ignored, a calibration cycle must be run and there is no restriction on LOADIN to LOADOUT timing.
+If timings t{10} and τ - t{11} are not met, the part will function correctly though with an increased number of pipeline delays, t{PD} + N CLOCKS (for 2:1 mode N = 2, for 1:1 mode N = 0).
+The ADV7152 has onboard calibration circuitry which synchronizes pixel data and LOADIN with the internal ADV7152 clocking signals.
 Calibration can be performed in two ways: during the devices initialization sequence by toggling two bits of the Mode Register, MR10 followed by MR15, or by writing a "1" to Bit CR10 of Command Register 1 which executes a calibration on every Vertical Sync.

-COLOR VIDEO MODES.
+COLOR VIDEO MODES

-The ADV7150 supports a number of color video modes all at the maximum video rate.

-Sommand bits/CR24-CR27 of Command Register 2 along with Bit MR11 of Mode Register 1 determine the color mode.
+The ADV7132 supports a number of color video modes all at the maximum video rate.
+Command bits CR24-CR27 of Command Begister 2 along with Bit MR11 of Mode Register 1 determine the color mode.

-24-Bit "Gamma" True Color
+24-Bit "Gamma" True Color (CR25, CR26, CR27-1, 1, 1 and MR11 =)1)

-(CR25, CR26, CR27 = 1, 1, 1 and MR11 = 1) The part is set to 24-bit/30-bit True-Color operation The pixel port accepts 24 bits of color data which is directly napped to the Look-Up Table RAM.
+The part is set to 24-bit/30-bit True-Color operation The pixel port accepts 24 bits of color data which is directly mapped to the Look-Up Table RAM.
 The Look-Up Table is configured as a 256 location by 30 bits deep RAM (10 bits each for Red, Green and Blue).
 The output of the RAM drives the DACs with 30-bit data (10 bits each for Red, Green and Blue).
 The RAM is preloaded with a user determined, nonlinear function, such as a gamma correction curve.